Meet Dr. Kandaleft (General Dentist) Now Open On Saturday!

 Step 2: Orthodontic Records

-Orthodontic records are the next step towards getting your braces!
+orthodontic records are the next step towards getting your braces!
 This appointment is approximately 60 minutes long and will include X-rays and photographs of you and your teeth.
-Your Orthodontic records are used to diagnose your orthodontic problem more accurately so that Dr. Kandaleft can design a treatment plan specifically for you.
+Your orthodontic records are used to diagnose your orthodontic problem more accurately so that orthodontist Dr. Kandaleft can design a treatment plan specifically for you.
 If you are anxious to begin, we will usually offer to take your records the same day as your consultation to save you an extra visit.

 Step 3: Getting Your Braces On!